 Which has to be one of the most profoundly lovely things ever said about a dog.

-They also have an unbridled enthusiasm for life, and they’re always on the go, looking for the next game or chance to go for a walk.
+The Boxer dog temperament includes an unbridled enthusiasm for life.
+They’re always on the go, looking for the next game or chance to go for a walk.